 eLife is a non-profit organisation inspired by research funders and led by scientists whose mission include help scientists accelerate discovery.
 Our friends at eLife are organising a two-day challenge on 10th and 11th May 2018 in Cambridge for developers, designers, technologists and researchers to collaboratively prototype new innovations that bring cutting-edge technology to open research communication.

-We are very excited to announce that Kirstie Whitaker will be giving one of the keynote speeches for our Collaborations Workshop 2018 (CW18).
+We are very excited to announce that John Hammersley, CEO & co-founder of Overleaf, will give the keynote speech related to productivity at our Collaborations Workshop 2018 (CW18).

 The 2018 International Workshop on Science Gateways (IWSG 2018) will take place from 13-15 June 2018 in Edinburgh, Scotland.

 The culmination of two years’ work by the Pistoia Alliance project team, the UXLS Toolkit provides material on UX education, methods and use cases compiled especially for life scientists.
 It is pitched at busy UX specialists, in silico analysts and bench scientists in an easily, accessible self-help style who all need better software.
 UX for Life Sciences Toolkit was created to enable businesses to adopt UX principles and methods as they develop scientific software.

 From 29 to 31 May 2018, PRACE will organise the fifth edition of its Scientific and Industrial Conference—PRACEdays18—under the motto "HPC for Innovation: when Science meets Industry" in Ljubljana, Slovenia.

 Registrations are now open for CarpentryCon 2018 in Dublin.
 The event will take place from 30th May to 1st June 2018.